ksnyder2452/cast/README.md

 # Introduction
-The Unified Test Automation Framework (UTAF) is intended to provide standard, hosted services around DiY Test Frameworks (such as ones designed around Appium, Playwright, Nightwatch).
+The Centralized Automation of Software Tools Framework (CAST) is intended to provide standard, hosted services around locally-defined applications (such as DiY Test Frameworks).
 The following core functionalities are supported

-* Remote control of Test Framework actions
+* Remote control of client actions
-* Remote storage and distribution of Test Script packages
+* Remote storage and distribution of files
-* Remote storage of Test Result packages
-* REST APIs into the UTAF
+* Integration with REST APIs

 This provides several key benefits

-* Central control of all associated Test Frameworks
+* Central control of all associated applications
-* Centralized reporting of test results
+* Centralized storage of reporting data (for use in dashboards)
-* Simple integration into ADO Pipelines
+* Simple integration into Pipelines
-* The ability to add future Services into all Test Frameworks with minimal development effort
+* The ability to add future Services into all applications with minimal development effort
-* We will provide sample Test Framework Templates demonstrating both UTAF integration and Framework functionality
-* The ability to compare and contrast test results across time, across Test Frameworks and across platforms
+* The ability to compare and contrast data across time, across clients and across platforms
-* The opportunity to both integrate within newly-developed Test Frameworks and within existing Test Frameworks (with no changes to existing Test Framework functionality)
+* The opportunity to both integrate within newly-developed applications and within existing applications (with no changes to existing functionality)